How Long Do Head Gaskets Last?

 External leaks

-One of the most common signs of a failing head gasket is an external oil or coolant leak at the seam between the engine block and cylinder head.
+One of the most common signs that your head gasket is failing is the presence of external leaks.
+These leaks usually occur at the seam where the engine block and cylinder head meet.

-You can check for signs of leaks by inspecting the engine block and cylinder head for signs of oil or coolant residue.
+To check for signs of leaks, inspect the engine block and cylinder head for any residue of oil or coolant.

 Overheating engine

-When a head gasket fails, it can cause the engine to overheat, as the combustion gases can escape into the cooling system.
+When a head gasket fails, it can lead to engine overheating.
+This happens because the combustion gases escape into the cooling system, affecting its efficiency.

 Loss of power